gmc-code/PC-Microbit-Extension/docs/bots/LEDs/LEDs.rst

 .. py:method:: clear()

-        Clear all the LEDs so that they have no colours set and turns off the LEDs.
+        Clear all the LEDs so that they have no colors set and turns off the LEDs.

 | The code below uses the variable ``buggy_lights`` for the neopixel settings.
 | The front lights are at position 0 and 1.
 They are set to dull blue.